7 - States

 A game logo in Large and Small modes

 This tutorial builds upon the previous tutorial where a Button component was created.
-To follow along you will need to have a Button component created as defined in the earlier tutorials.
+If you haven't yet, you should read through the earlier tutorials to create a Button component.

 First we'll define two new states.
 All components and screens have a Default state automatically.
 This Default state is uncategorized, but all other states must be in a category.
 Therefore, we'll first add a new category: